 A coy smile slips in through the cracks of his anguish.
 His flirty swagger returns with a hint of bashfulness.
 "I mean, scars aside, I don't hate the idea of you worshipping my body."

-I gift him a hungry grin, letting my eyes drift over him as I step closer and take his hand.
-I scan his expression.
+I give him a hungry grin, letting my eyes drift over his body as I step closer and take his hand.
+I study him carefully.
 He's sardonic, but that strange foreign sincerity shines fleetingly in his eyes.
 I press his hand to my lips.
 Nothing, no heartbeat.
 Only that same delicious corpse smell.
 There is something, though.
 The faintest tremble.
 His face doesn't betray it, but my lips can feel it.
 I speak warmly into his milky skin.
 "I would tear through a dozen charging Rothe to be anointed by your perfect ass on my face."

 His jaw drops with a wry scoff.
 "In two hundred years that has to be the most erotic thing anyone has ever said to me."